Brown Sugar Apple Bread Recipe

 - 2 teaspoons milk

-- 1/2 cup powdered sugar, sifted
+- ½ cup powdered sugar, sifted

-- 1/4 teaspoon vanilla
+- ¼ teaspoon vanilla

 Instructions

 - Preheat oven to 350º.
-Grease an 8 x 4-inch loaf pan and line bottom with a rectangle of parchment, if desired.
+Grease an 8 x 4-inch loaf pan and line the bottom with a rectangle of parchment, if desired.
 Grease parchment.
 Set aside.

-- Mix together butter, oil and sugar until creamy.
+- Mix together butter, oil, and sugar until creamy.
 Beat in the eggs.

-- In another bowl whisk together, flour, baking soda, salt and cinnamon.
+- In another bowl whisk together, flour, baking soda, salt, and cinnamon.
 Stir into egg mixture until just combined (do not beat).
 Fold in apples

 - Scrape batter into the prepared pan.
-Bake 1 hour or until a toothpick inserted into the middle of the loaf comes out clean.
+Bake for 1 hour or until a toothpick inserted into the middle of the loaf comes out clean.

 - Drizzle icing over cooled bread.